Celebrity Big Brother (British TV series) series 14: House

 The house was completely revamped ahead of the series and was given a "glamorous VIP makeover".
 Official house pictures were released on 18 August 2014, the same day as launch day.
 The diary room was coated in a gold sparkle style with gold screens either side of the chair.
-The control room below the diary room was removed as the 'Power Trip' theme from Big Brother 15 was dis-continued.
+The control room below the diary room was removed as the 'Power Trip' theme from Big Brother 15 was discontinued.
 Detailed parts of the Celebrity Big Brother eye were placed all around the main parts of the house including the kitchen, living area, dining area and bathroom. the living area now had more comfortable seating unlike the black and green sofas for the civilians.
 In the bathroom the colour scheme had been changed to gold with the shower surrounded by a golden cover for the celebrities.
 In the garden the previous sunbed area had been moved over and was replaced by a seating area next to the pool.
 Coloured lines were also spaced throughout the garden making it look less bland than what it did look like in the last series.
 The bedroom wallpaper was changed to an orange city skyline with a new fluffy carpet and one extra bed for Gary Busey.